Desesperados: Music and lyrics

 Musically, "Desesperados" is a Spanish language upbeat reggaeton song, with elements of cumbia and dembow.
 The song was written by Alejandro, Corleone, Jorge Cedeño Echevarria, Nino Segarra, NaisGai, Colla, Kenobi, and Eric Duars.
 Its production was handled by Alejandro, Dulce como Candy, Dimelo Ninow, and NaisGai, and the track runs for a total of 3 minutes and 44 seconds.
 Lyrically, "Desesperados" which translates to "Desperate" in English, is about two people who are apart, but still have love for each other, so they somehow try to get back together.
 There is a very passionate affair between the two lovers who cannot even "be bothered to park their car before ripping their clothes off", while they have already reserved a hotel room.
-The lyrics include, "La primera vez que perriamos / No pudimos evitarlo y nos besamos / Que el momento no acabara" (The first time we lost / We couldn't help it and we kissed / That the moment wouldn't end).
+The lyrics include, "La primera vez que perriamos / No pudimos evitarlo y nos besamos / Que el momento no acabara" (The first time we danced / We couldn't help it and we kissed / That the moment wouldn't end).